 The pneumatic structure is an environmentally friendly system that has extensive functions to the architectural discipline and various others.

-The potential of those buildings might be broadened with the development of technology might be integrated for various uses and situations.
+The potential of those buildings might be broadened with the development of technology that might be integrated for various uses and situations.